There is one key, cardinal error men make when looking to improve their grooming:

 Now, you might see no problem with this:

 Who can you trust if not your family and friends?

 But in truth, unless you happen to surround yourself with dermatologists, stylists, and hygiene experts, the information you’re getting is based entirely on their own experience and will be particular to their own specific attributes.

 And as we’ve already discussed plenty here, your personal grooming needs and wants are deeply specific to you.

-You need to start thoroughly researching the products you use and the grooming techniques you practise– so that you understand not only what is available, but what’s in it, how it works and why.
+You need to start thoroughly researching the products you use and the grooming techniques you practice– so that you understand not only what is available, but what’s in it, how it works, and why.